Skip to Content

 None of the reel’s variants is braid-ready, so you must use the monofilament backing to ensure the braided line won’t slip from the spool.
 However, the reel’s other features more than compensate for this shortcoming.

-The CI4+ G-Free body, propulsion line management system, Cross Carbon drag system, or X-Protect water-resistance technology are some of the reasons why so many anglers love using Shimano Vanford.
+The CI4+ G-Free body, propulsion line management system, Cross Carbon drag system, or X-Protect water-resistance technology are why so many anglers love using Shimano Vanford.

-The reel’s sizes range from 500 to 5000, so the braid and drag capacity will depend on the size you choose.
-You can find more information about this reel in our Shimano Vanford review.
+The reel’s sizes range from 500 to 5000, so the braid and drag capacity will depend on your chosen size.
+You can find more information about this reel in our review.

 Pros